 - Birth Certificate for each applicant (original and one copy).

 - Divorce Decree or Death Certificate, If applicable (original and one copy).

-- Police Record.
+- Police Certificate/Record.
 In Cambodia, the police certificate is issued by the Ministry of Justice at No.240, Sothearos Blvd, Phnom Penh.
 For other countries, click here.

 - Medical Examination.
 Click here for medical instruction.